-It must be emphasized that Aboriginal homelessness occurs within the broader context of increasing income inequality and decreasing availability of affordable housing across Canada (Mikkonen and Raphael 2010).
-The mayors of Canada's largest cities first declared homelessness within our country "a national disaster" in 1998 (Layton 2008).
+It must be emphasized that Aboriginal homelessness occurs within the broader context of increasing income inequality and decreasing availability of affordable housing across Canada (Mikkonen & Raphael, 2010).
+The mayors

+In short, solutions to the urban Aboriginal homelessness crisis are scattered and lack national vision and legislative backing. of Canada's largest cities first declared homelessness within our country "a national disaster" in 1998 (Layton, 2008).
 Aboriginal homelessness in major urban zones is also considered a 'national crisis.'
-Some sources have suggested that Aboriginal homelessness in major urban areas ranges from 20 to 50 percent of the total homeless population (Walker 2003, Graham and Peters 2002), while others have reported that the range may be much wider - from 11 to 96 percent (Belanger et al. 2012 b).
-For example, a homelessness survey in Greater Vancouver conducted in 2005 found 30 percent of all homeless participants claimed Aboriginal descent, even though Aboriginal Peoples account for less than 3 percent of the region's total population (Goldberg et al. 2005).
-A 2008 count by The National Aboriginal Housing Association found Aboriginal representation among the homelessness population in Vancouver was 32 percent (NAHA 2009); this is consistent with its assertion that Aboriginal homelessness is a growing issue.
-Aboriginal Peoples as a group are perhaps the worst afflicted by the shortage of affordable housing in Canadian cities (Walker 2003).
+Some sources have suggested that Aboriginal homelessness in major urban areas ranges from 20 to 50 percent of the total homeless population (Walker, 2003; Graham & Peters, 2002), while others have reported that the range may be much wider - from 11 to 96 percent (Belanger et al., 2012b).
+For example, a homelessness survey in Greater Vancouver conducted in 2005 found 30 percent of all homeless participants claimed Aboriginal descent, even though Aboriginal Peoples account for less than 3 percent of the region's total population (Goldberg et al., 2005).
+A 2008 count by The National Aboriginal Housing Association found Aboriginal representation among the homelessness population in Vancouver was 32 percent (NAHA, 2009); this is consistent with its assertion that Aboriginal homelessness is a growing issue.
+Aboriginal Peoples as a group are perhaps the worst afflicted by the shortage of affordable housing in Canadian cities (Walker, 2003).

 Layton (2008) reports the rise of mass homelessness across Canada in the past two decades can be traced back to the termination of the National Affordable Housing Program and the subsequent affordable housing crisis.
-Up until 1993, Canada had a successful national housing program that built 650,000 units to house two million people in its near five-decade existence (Layton 2008).
-Since then, Skelton (2000)

-believes we have been in the 'emergent era' of Canada's housing policy history and this era is characterized by a reluctance of governments to get involved in large-scale housing programs.
+Up until 1993, Canada had a successful national housing program that built 650,000 units to house two million people in its near five-decade existence (Layton, 2008).
+Since then, Skelton (2000) believes we have been in the 'emergent era' of Canada's housing policy history and this era is characterized by a reluctance of governments to get involved in large-scale housing programs.
 Since 1993, need for affordable housing has drastically outnumbered supply with waiting lists in most big cities averaging five to 10 years long.
-Taking the lead from the federal government, provinces soon withdrew from social housing and downloaded this responsibility to cities, which for the most part, were overwhelmed and poorly equipped to cope with the enormous demand (Layton 2008).
-Large movements of Aboriginal Peoples to cities also coincided with government cutbacks to social housing and related programs in Canada beginning in the 1980's (Peters 2012).
-The federal Urban Native Housing (UNH) Program, a Canada Mortgage and Housing Corporation-developed program that provided financial assistance for housing for urban Aboriginal Peoples, was terminated by the federal government in 1993 (NAHA 2009).
-In the same year, the federallyfunded Rural and Native Housing (RNH) Program, that offered rent geared to income rental housing and mortgage subsidies for homeownership, was also terminated (NAHA 2009).
+Taking the lead from the federal government, provinces soon withdrew from social housing and downloaded this responsibility to cities, which for the most part, were overwhelmed and poorly equipped to cope with the enormous demand (Layton, 2008).
+Large movements of Aboriginal Peoples to cities also coincided with government cutbacks to social housing and related programs in Canada beginning in the 1980s (Peters, 2012).
+The federal Urban Native Housing (UNH) Program, a Canada Mortgage and Housing Corporation-developed program that provided financial assistance for housing for urban Aboriginal Peoples, was terminated by the federal government in 1993 (NAHA, 2009).
+In the same year, the federally-funded Rural and Native Housing (RNH) Program, that offered rent geared to income rental housing and mortgage subsidies for homeownership, was also terminated (NAHA, 2009).